v2ray/manual/en/configuration/protocols/dokodemo.md

   * when `followRedirect` (see below) is `true`, `address` can be empty.
 * `port`: Port of the destination server.
 Integer.
 * `network`: Type of network, either "tcp" or "udp".
-* `timeout` (Deprecated, equivalent to `connIdle` in Policy): Timeout for idle connection in seconds.
-Default value 300.
 * `followRedirect`: When set to `true`, dokodemo-door will recognize destination from TProxy and use it as its destination.
   * Only works on Linux
   * Supports TCP/IPv4 connections